 Edition is used for capturing the structure info from the FileMaker

-Pro database file and generating the LiveCode application/revLet stack file.
+Pro database file and generating the LiveCode stack file.

 FmPro Migrator Platinum Edition utilizes the DDR XML file generated

 Relationships and Scripts.
-This import process follows the Table
+This import process follows the videos and PDF

 file on the support page.
 Once the info has been captured by FmPro